Why Does My Nail Polish Peel Off?

 Nail Polish Has Been Applied Too Thick

-When applying nail polish, it is almost always necessary to apply several coats.
-If the coats that you apply with gel nail polish are too thick, it does not cure and bond correctly.
+When applying nail polish, it is almost always necessary to apply a few coats.
+If the coats that you apply with gel nail polish are too thick, it cannot cure and bond correctly.

 The nail polish usually takes extremely long to dry, and as a result, you end up putting a new coat on before the previous one has had a chance to dry properly.

-To prevent this from happening, rather be patient and apply thin layers of polish on, and allow enough time for the coat to dry before applying the next one.
+To prevent this from happening, apply thin layers of polish and allow enough time for the coat to dry before applying the next one.

 Your Nails Weren’t Properly Prepared